HankB/MkDocs-blog/docs/tech/ESP8266-RTOS-SDK_on_Debian.md

 ## Environment

-This install was performed on a new install of Debian Bullseye, including the Gnome and KDE desktops as well as the SSD server iusing a non-free netinst image.
+This install was performed on a new install of Debian Bullseye, including the Gnome and KDE desktops as well as the SSH server using a non-free netinst image.
 Commands that require root are preceeded with `sudo` rather than using `#` or `$` to indicate whether they are user or root commands to make it poossible to copy the entire line and paste it into a terminal window.

 The SDK requires the following environment variable to get off the ground.